 The real returns of the best performing stock markets in the worlds, such as United States, over the second half of the last century are close to or above 6.25%.
 This justifies the standard statement of high risk, high return and the common practice of allocating most or all assets in risky securities in long term investments.
-However, if the future expected real returns of risky assets are lower, as some researchers have suggested, the proportions of risky assets in investment portfolios should be lower as well to achieve higher expected returns.
+However, if the future expected real returns of risky assets are lower, the proportions of risky assets in investment portfolios should be lower as well to achieve high expected returns (McEnally, 1986).